bjoern-andres/graph/README.md

    - Subgraphs defined by subgraph masks
    - Multiple edges between the same pair of vertices (disabled by default)
    - Insertion and removal of vertices and edges
-   - Tracking of integer indices of vertices and edges via a functor
+   - Tracking of integer indices of vertices and edges by a functor
    - Constant-time random access to neighboring vertices and incident edges
       - By contiguous integer indices
       - By STL-compliant random access iterators